Trump classified papers indictment unsealed – follow live

-Trump indictment unsealed — live: Trump ‘plotted to hide papers from FBI after showing military docs to visitors’
+Trump news – latest: Trump ‘plotted to hide documents from FBI after showing military docs to visitors’

 Ex-president has been indicted on 37 charges related to his alleged unlawful retention of national defence information at Mar-a-Lago in Palm Beach, Florida